cmsc398w/course_docs/documentation/src/Notes/Networking.md

 ### Discovering the Path with `traceroute`

 While `ping` tells you *if* you can reach a destination, `traceroute` (and similar tools like `tracepath` or `mtr`) attempts to show you the *path* your packets take to get there.
 It reveals the sequence of routers (or "hops") between your machine and the target.
-This is invaluable for identifying *where* a connection is failing or where significant delays are occurring.
+This is useful for identifying *where* a connection is failing or where significant delays are occurring.

 ```bash
 $ traceroute google.com